Local Travel Experts

 The Things You Should Pack

-Barcelona is going through some seasonal change in November.
+Barcelona is going through some seasonal changes in November.
 Some days may feel a little hot when there’s no wind, and the sun is out.
 Then it can feel noticeably cooler in just hours.
 So, what are the things to pack?
 It would be great for you to wear fall clothing.
 Bring clothes layers and take off as you feel needed.
-You can bring your shorts or skirts, especially when you’re travelling early in the month, but also ensure that you have a light jacket and a pair of jeans or two.
+You can bring your shorts or skirts, especially when you’re traveling early in the month, but also ensure that you have a light jacket and a pair of jeans or two.

 Visiting nightlife and pubs in November is a wise decision.
 Note that there are all kinds of nightclubs in the city that cater to any genre and lifestyle.
 Keep in mind that clubs have dress codes, so check ahead before you decide and pack accordingly.